min2ha/ukwa-site/content/target/52720/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: Theresa May says she'll be 'bloody difficult' to Juncker

 Theresa May says she would be a "bloody difficult woman" towards European Commission president Jean-Claude Juncker during Brexit talks. he PM revived a line used during her Tory leadership campaign to respond to claims the two clashed over dinner.